 In the Belgian village of Kasterlee (near Turnhout) Frans Smets (58) and his wife Rita (57) run a rearing farm for free-range laying hens.
 Rita has a part-time job and helps out when it is busy on the farm.
 Their two stables from 2004 provide space for the rearing of 39,500 free-range laying hens; in the newer stables from 2010 59,500 free-range laying hens can be reared.
 For all three houses, Frans chose the Jump Start system of Vencomatic Group.
 Frans Smets was the first poultry farmer in Flanders to install the Vencomatic Group Jump Start system on his farm.
 With Jump Start, Frans is able to supply perfectly trained birds to the poultry farmers who buy hens from him.

 Before Frans Smets became a poultry farmer, he worked as a carpenter for fourteen years.
 At the beginning of the 90s, he took over a broiler farm in Kasterlee with two sheds.
 Frans: "I started with broilers in 1993.
 Partly due to the dioxin crisis, around 2003 I wondered how I wanted to continue our business.
 Because I saw that there was a great demand for free-range hens, I started rearing them in 2004.
 The advantage of rearing is that you regularly have a rest period for yourself.
-What also played a part was that I didn't feel like collecting eggs".
+What also played a part was that I didn't feel good in collecting eggs".
 He rebuilt his two barns for the rearing of 39,500 free-range laying hens.
 He opted for the then new Jump Start system.

 Frans remembers well that in 2004 the vendor of Vencomatic Group sat at his kitchen table for the price negotiation.
 The sales representative had a nice sales story about Jump Start when he suddenly interrupted his story.
 Frans: "The salesman looked at me and said: 'Well, as a Fleming, you don't buy anything from a Dutchman, I think'.
 Then I poured a Trappist.
 And a few more Trappists we signed and the sale was complete".